CoStar (CSGP)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, CoStar’s ROIC has decreased significantly over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-CoStar isn’t a terrible business, but it doesn’t pass our bar.
+CoStar’s business quality ultimately falls short of our standards.
 Although its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months, its diminishing returns show management's prior bets haven't worked out.
 And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.

-CoStar’s P/E ratio based on the next 12 months is 57.2x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+CoStar’s P/E ratio based on the next 12 months is 37.4x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.